ttinoco/OPTALG/docs/opt_solver.rst

 Optimization Solvers
 ********************

-In OPTALG, optimization solvers are objects of type :class:`OptSolver <optalg.opt_solver.opt_solver.OptSolver>`, and optimization problems are objects of type :class:`OptProblem <optalg.opt_solver.problem.OptProblem>`, which represents general problems of the form
+In OPTALG, optimization solvers are objects of type :class:`OptSolver <optalg.opt_solver.opt_solver.OptSolver>`, and optimization problems are objects of type :class:`OptProblem <optalg.opt_solver.problem.OptProblem>` and represent general problems of the form

 .. math::
    :nowrap: